-

 Are you uncomfortable with something?

-3. Read the scripture again and explore the artwork a third time
+There are no right or wrong answers - Read the scripture again and explore the artwork a third time

 What do you hear?